dsohk/rancher-devsecops-workshop/docs/part-2.md

 ![Saving changes to forked repo](./images/step3-part2-forking-repo-spring-petclinic-helmchart-values-yml-file-harbor-url-port.png)

-Once the above 2 Repo are forked, those repos are available in your GitHub account.
-You can check your Repositories to validate.
+Once these repository are forked, they become available to us locally in our account.
+Let verify if we can see them.
+Sample output below.

 ![Saving changes to forked repo](./images/step3-part2-2-fork-repo-success.png)